Rounding Numbers Calculator

 3324 or even

-3300.
-This rounding decimals calculator will let you do just that.
-Simply enter a number, pick precision from the list.
-Optionally, you may pick a rounding mode.
+3300; this rounding decimals calculator will let you do just that.
+Simply enter a number and pick the desired precision from the list.
+If this isn't for you, you may pick a rounding mode.

-In different situations you want your rounding algorithm to behave differently.
+Depending on the situation, you will want this rounding algorithm to behave appropriately.
 Sometimes you want to round everything up (

 2.1 would be rounded to

 3).
-Sometimes you want exact halves to be rounded up in half of the cases and down in the rest, to get a higher chance of an average staying close to the truth.
+Sometimes you want exact halves to be rounded up in half of the cases and down in the other half, in order to for a higher chance of an average staying close to the truth.
 Here's the description of all modes, we'll round to the nearest whole number.

 - up - rounds away from zero.